This page is a list of guidelines on naming conventions on how to name pages.

 Before creating a new page, please familiarise yourself with the guidelines on how to start a new page.

 Generally, article naming should give priority to what the majority of English speakers would most easily recognize with a reasonable minimum of ambiguity, while at the same time making linking to those articles easy and second nature.

-The purpose of this policies is twofold.
-First, to allow web users to easily judge from the results turned up by a search engine whether the article is likely to contain information they are seeking.
+The purpose of this policy is twofold.
+First, to allow web users to easily judge from search engine results whether the article is likely to contain information they seek.
 Second, to make creating new pages with appropriate links easier.

 Any subject, names, words, or phrases in an article/page that you think should be linked to further information, should be bracketed so that they will appear as links.
 Following consistent conventions in both naming and linking makes it more likely that these links will lead to the right place.

 As Powerbase is a profile encyclopedia, most articles are likely to consist of titles of people or organisations.

 Use a person's full name if possible.
 For individuals with titles such as Dennis Stevenson who is also known as Lord Stevenson of Coddenham, use his real name for his main article.
 It is possible that others may know him as his title, but not his real name: so to make it easier for people searching in Powerbase to find him, create a redirect so that someone looking for 'Lord Coddenham' will be automatically be directed to 'Dennis Stevenson'.
 See How to redirect a page for how this is done.

 Sometimes more than one person may share the same name.
 In this case, follow the guidelines given in How to redirect a page.

 It is preferable for descriptive titles to also be created using capitals, after all it is a title.
 For example: GlaxoSmithKline: Silencing Critics Through Intimidation.